DynFOA: Generating First-Order Ambisonics with Conditional Diffusion for Dynamic and Acoustically Complex 360-Degree Videos: Methodology

 \subsection{Conditional Diffusion Generator}

-Inspired from recent spatial audio diffusion frameworks such as Diff-SAGe \cite{kushwaha2025diff} and ImmerseDiffusion \cite{heydari2025immersediffusion}, we employ a conditional diffusion model to synthesize FOA that remain consistent with reconstructed scene geometry and material properties.
-Operating in the latent FOA domain, the model integrates structural and acoustic cues—including occlusion, reflections, and reverberation—while accounting for dynamic and multiple sound sources.
-Starting from a noisy latent representation, a U-Net denoiser progressively reconstructs clean FOA signals over $T$ timesteps.
-Training follows the denoising diffusion probabilistic model (DDPM) objective:
+Inspired by recent spatial audio researches \cite{kushwaha2025diff,heydari2025immersediffusion}, we employ the Conditional Diffusion Model to synthesize FOA that remains consistent with reconstructed scene geometry and material properties.
+Operating in the FOA latent domain, the model integrates structural and acoustic cues including occlusion, reflections, and reverberation while accounting for dynamic and multiple sound sources.

-where $x_t$ is the noisy FOA latent at timestep $t$, $\epsilon$ denotes Gaussian noise, $\epsilon_{\theta}$ is the U-Net denoiser, and $c$ is a conditioning vector that aggregates scene and propagation features.